MartinvonBerg/WPMediaCat.lrplugin/readme.md

 # Changelog

+- 1.6.1.0 / 16.04.2026:
+    - Bug-Fix vips: changed main image generation back from vips to imagick. 'vips copy' removes metadata by any reason.
+It is reproducible and only for the dedicated command.
+    -
 - 1.6.0.0 / 14.04.2026:
     - Bugfix in Image Subsize generation for Portrait images (now according to WordPress)
     - added libvips as preferred image converter.
 Fallback is imagick.